AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

 Advantages of ElegantRL
 ----------------------------

-One sentence summary: in reinforcement learning (RL), an agent learns by continuously interacting with an environment, in a trial-and-error manner, making sequential decisions under uncertainty and achieving a balance between exploration (new territory) and exploitation (using knowledge learned from experiences).
+One sentence summary: in reinforcement learning (RL), an agent learns by continuously interacting with an unknown environment, in a trial-and-error manner, making sequential decisions under uncertainty and achieving a balance between exploration (new territory) and exploitation (using knowledge learned from experiences).

 Deep reinforcement learning (DRL) has great potential to solve real-world problems that are challenging to humans, such as self-driving cars, gaming, natural language processing (NLP), and financial trading.
 Starting from the success of AlphaGo, various DRL algorithms and applications are emerging in a disruptive manner.
 The ElegantRL library enables researchers and practitioners to pipeline the disruptive “design, development and deployment” of DRL technology.